cacophony-wj/LeS/BODYSLIDE.md

 ### Changing It Up

-Sick of those dummy thicc boobs clapping against everything?
-Tired of being ridiculed as the chairman of the itty-bitty-titty committee?
 If you get bored with the female body you have in your game just come back to this portion of the readme and follow all the instructions with a different preset.
 Nothing will be harmed, your save won't be affected, it's just everybody will fit the new body.
-It's the 90's, a man's got to have a little variety.

 ### Adjusting Physics